Menu

 Make sure what you take is D3, Cholecalciferol.

+Vitamin D2 is for plants, or rats and other sun fearing animals.
 Humans obtain vitamin D3 from the sun, and from vitamin D-rich fatty animal foods.
 D3 is the form humans have produced and consumed throughout our evolution.
 D2 (ergocalciferol) is derived from plant sources by activating ergosterol with ultraviolet light.
 It is not naturally present in the human body.
 Studies have shown D3 to be approximately 87% more potent in raising and maintaining levels of Vitamin D in the blood.

 Daily Dose?
 How much D Should I take?